sw-rifai/Oz_fire_recovery/README.md

 ## **Tentative repository for "*Burn severity and post-fire weather are key to predicting time-to-recover from Australian forest fires*"**

 ## Notes:

 Repo needs cleaning of deprecated scripts, and remaining scripts are in need of organization.

+RS and post-processed model fitting data referenced "../data_general/proc_data_Oz_fire_recovery/" will be made available in an external Zenodo repository.

 Parquet files are compressed using the *snappy* codec, which may cause problems for those who have installed *arrow* without *snappy* support.